Hong Kong Business Registration Number and Company Registration Number

 In this article we’ll take a closer look at both the company registration number and the business registration number, explaining everything you need to know about these essential pieces of Hong Kong business.

-Therefore the company registration number (or CRN) is completely different from the business registration number (BRN).
+Therefore, the company registration number (CRN) is completely different from the business registration number (BRN).

-The company registration number can be found in the top left-hand corner of your Certificate of Incorporation.
+The company registration number can be found in the top left corner of your Certificate of Incorporation.

 The BRN is a different number than the CRN, and this number is used for tax purposes rather than identification purposes.

-The business registration number will be required on all forms related to taxes and day-to-day business operations.
+The business registration number will be required on all tax forms, like filing annual returns and day-to-day business operations.

 If your company is accepted, you will then receive a Business Registration Certificate.

-Under the Hong Kong law, all overseas companies in Hong Kong must register with the IRD, including those that have a liaison office in the city, rent out their Hong Kong property, or establish an office in Hong Kong (even if they don’t actually do any business in the city itself).
+Under Hong Kong law, all overseas companies in Hong Kong must register with the IRD to conduct business, including those with a liaison office in the city, renting out their Hong Kong property, or establishing an office in Hong Kong (even if they don't do any business in the city itself).

-The BRN must be issued by the Hong Kong Inland Revenue Department before a business is allowed to open a base of operation in Hong Kong.
+The Hong Kong BRN acts as your tax identification number (TIN).
+The Hong Kong Inland Revenue Department must issue it before a business is allowed to open a base of operation in Hong Kong.

 Once you’ve submitted the appropriate paperwork and your business is granted a Business Registration, you can identify the BRN as the first 8 digits of your Business Registration certificate number.